 We also found that the MSCI Factor ESG Target Index methodology — which includes a 20% improvement in ESG profile compared with the parent index — had better risk-adjusted performance than one with no ESG constraint in our backtest.
 Incorporating ESG generally tilted the index constituents toward stocks with higher market capitalization, better earnings quality, improved earnings stability, lower financial leverage and lower residual volatility.
 The improvement in historical risk-adjusted performance may be attributed to these factor tilts and the improved ESG profile as well as to stock-specific sources of return.

 In the exhibit below, we examine this trade-off between ESG improvement and maintaining target factor exposure for the MSCI World Value ESG Target Index over the study period.
 We compare the one-step approach (World Value ESG Target) with a two-step approach, where we built the MSCI Enhanced Value Index on top of the MSCI World ESG Leaders Index (Enhanced Value on World).
 Embedding ESG scores into the factor index construction provided a clear improvement in terms of target factor exposure and ESG index-level score.
-There were also benefits in relation to diversification.
-The MSCI World Value ESG Target Index averaged 377 constituents, while the two-step index had only 274.
+There can also be benefits in relation to diversification and capacity.
 Hence, we obtained a better diversified factor index with a lower stock-specific contribution to its returns.

 Examining the Trade-off between ESG Improvement and Value Factor Exposure